 fmFlare requires a License Key to use.
 You receive this key when you create an account, and can access it at any time via your fmFlare account’s Purchase History (click View Licenses, then click on the icon).

-Perhaps the easiest way to set this up is to copy the “Get fmFlare License Key” script from the Examples file and adapt it for your usage.
-Alternatively, you can create a custom function (see the CF “fmFLareLicenseKey” in the Examples file for a template).
-Whichever you choose, you will use this for every fmFlare call.
+The easiest way to set this up is to copy the “Send fmFlare Request” script from the Examples file and adapt it for your usage.
+You will use this for every fmFlare call; all of your fmFlare integrations will go through this script, which appends your license key every time.

-If you are using fmFlare v2.5 or later and are using this method, you can skip the Sessions section below and proceed to Usage.
-Otherwise, continue reading…
+If you are using fmFlare v2.5 or later and the above method, you can skip the Sessions section below and proceed to Usage.

 If you are running a version of fmFlare prior to 2.5, you must become familiar with the concept of opening a “session” with fmFlare before you call any functions: